msyriac/docs/python/ipython-notebooks.md

 notebooks.
 This has the advantage that I can generate useful tutorials with little effort.

-## Run an IPython notebook over SSH
+## Running an IPython notebook over SSH

 IPython can be started on a remote system without a browser.
 You should specify a port of your choice.